 CLA's view is that the sector now needs to come together around the new ambition for a National Centre for Arts Education and support the DfE as it works to develop the plans for it.
 The Centre will only succeed if it is a collective endeavour built on foundation stones of ambition, leadership, equity, experience and expertise - on behalf of all children and young people.
-Over the summer CLA is running a roadshow of in-person and online consensus workshops to define the principles, the purposes and practical considerations for the Centre and will share these with DfE in July.
+CLA decided to run a roadshow of in-person and online consensus workshops over the summer to define the principles, the purposes and practical considerations for the Centre.
 These will address vision, mission and ambition, as well CPD needs, and brokerage needs.
 They will also consider Enrichment needs in light of the development of a new Enrichment Framework.
+We will publish what we find and also share this with DfE.